-Report: Chinese fraudsters cost Apple billions in free iPhone parts
+Chinese fraudsters scammed Apple out of free iPhone parts

 The problem was exacerbated by the ease of access to cheap, knock-off parts in Shenzhen, as well as the presence of criminal triad organizations in the region.
 China is also the top market in the world for used iPhones.
 Many of the devices sold were "Frankenphones" with a mix of genuine and fake parts and modified versions of iOS.

 At first, Apple would swap broken iPhones as long as there were no signs of visible damage.
 After warranty claim costs more than doubled estimates, Apple tried to tighten its warranty policy.
+"Apple set aside $1.6 billion at the start of its fiscal year for global warranty claims, but ended up spending $3.7 billion on them in the period, according to the company's annual report for that year," The Information said.

 At that point, fraudsters became disruptive, which resulted in the closure of the Shenzhen store at one point.
 In 2013, Tim Cook was actually forced to apologize to consumers in China over warranty repair problems in China.
 It wasn't known at the time, however, that the issue was caused in part by fraud.

 To combat the problem, Apple created a reservation system that forced customers to prove ownership before filing claims, but that system was reportedly hacked.
 It also came up with diagnostic software to detect fake parts, but again, thieves found a workaround by disabling iPhones so they couldn't be turned on.